jennybc/googlesheets/vignettes/basic-usage.md

 In order to access spreadsheets that are not "published to the web" and in order to access __any__ spreadsheets by title (vs key), you need to authenticate with Google.
 Many `googlesheets` functions require authentication and, if necessary, will simply trigger the interactive process we describe here.

 The `gs_auth()` function uses OAuth2 for authentication, but don't worry if you don't know what that means.
 The first time, you will be kicked into a web browser.
 You'll be asked to login to your Google account and give `googlesheets` permission to access Sheets and Google Drive.
-Successful login will lead to the creation of an access token, which will automatically be stored in a file named `.httr-oath` in current working directory.
+Successful login will lead to the creation of an access token, which will be cached in a file named `.httr-oath` in current working directory.
 These tokens are perishable and, for the most part, they will be refreshed automatically when they go stale.
 Under the hood, we use the `httr` package to manage this.

-If you want to switch to a different Google account, run `gs_auth(new_user = TRUE)`, as this will delete the previously stored token and get a new one for the new account.
+If you want to switch to a different Google account, run `gs_auth(new_user = TRUE)`, as this will delete the previously cached token and get a new one for the new account.

+For finer control, read the documentation on `gs_auth()`.
+The user can provide the token directly, provide their own application Client ID and secret, and prevent the caching of credentials.

-*In a hidden chunk, we are logging into Google as a user associated with this package, so we can work with some Google spreadsheets later in this vignette.*
+*In a hidden chunk, we are using a previously stored token to authenticate, so we can work with some Google spreadsheets later in this vignette.*